MunibaP/SVG_Logo_Maker/README.md

 2. Install Node.js [v20.11.0]
 3. Install Jest [v29.7.0]
 4. Open the cloned repository in a visual studio code.
 5. Open integrated terminal on index.js in order to run "npm i inquirer@8.2.4" on the command line to install inquirer package, jest packing using the command "npm install jest --save-dev.
-In addition, create a gitignore file, which should include node_modules.
+In addition, create a gitignore file, which should includes node_modules.

 ## Usage
 1. Open the cloned repostory in a source code editor(visual studio code).
 2. Open integrated terminal on index.js.
-3. Enter "node index.js n command line.
+3. Enter "node index.js in command line.
-4. Presented with npm inquirer questions through sequential order within directory - Users are required to input essential information in order to generate a shape.
+4. Presented with npm inquirer questions through sequential order within directory - Users are required to input essential information in order to generate a logo shape.
 5. Once completed a SVG file named "logo.svg" will be created.

 ## Screenshot